Gender pay gap: Economic theories

-In 2023 economist Claudia Goldin won the Nobel Economics Prize for her work on understanding the gender pay gap.
+In 2023, economist Claudia Goldin won the Nobel Economics Prize for her work on understanding the gender pay gap.
 She found that the gender pay gap is largely caused by women having children, and that other causes for the pay gap include discrimination and "greedy work" (jobs which pay a large premium for working significantly more than 40 hours per week and round-the-clock availability.)

 Neoclassical models

-In certain neoclassical models, discrimination by employers can be inefficient; excluding or limiting employment of a specific group will raise the wages of groups not facing discrimination.
+In certain neoclassical models, employer discrimination can be inefficient; excluding or limiting the employment of a specific group will raise the wages of groups not facing discrimination.
 Other firms could then gain a competitive advantage by hiring more workers from the group facing discrimination.
 As a result, in the long run discrimination would not occur.
 However, this view depends on strong assumptions about the labor market and the production functions of the firms attempting to discriminate.
-Firms which discriminate on the basis of real or perceived customer or employee preferences would also not necessarily see discrimination disappear in the long run even under stylized models.
+Firms which discriminate based on real or perceived customer or employee preferences would also not necessarily see discrimination disappear in the long run even under stylized models.

 Monopsony explanation

-In monopsony theory, which describes situations where there is only one buyer (in this case, a "buyer" for labor), wage discrimination can be explained by variations in labor mobility constraints between workers.
-Ransom and Oaxaca (2005) show that women appear to be less pay sensitive than men, and therefore employers take advantage of this and discriminate in their pay for women workers.
+In monopsony theory, which describes situations with a single buyer (in this case, a "buyer" of labor), wage discrimination can be explained by differences in labor mobility constraints among workers.
+Ransom and Oaxaca (2005) show that women appear to be less pay-sensitive than men, and therefore employers take advantage of this by discriminating in their pay for women workers.